 Having a good soak can help many people with certain health issues, particularly joint or muscular problems.

 However, older adults and people with health conditions should consult a physician before using a spa.
 Even if advised they can use one then they should avoid temperatures that are too high and staying in too long in a session.

-Those with heart problems must be especially cautious as sudden immersion in hot tub water is likely to increase your heart rate which could cause you problems.
+Those with heart or blood pressure problems must be especially cautious as sudden immersion in hot tub water is likely to increase your heart rate and blood pressure which could cause you problems.
 These are the results of a study comparing immersion in a hot tub with exercise.